learn-co-curriculum/java-mod-4-optional/README.md

 - `empty()`: this creates an empty optional, i.e., it contains a null value.
-- `of()`: this is used for creating optionals with non-null values and throws a `Null Pointer Exception` if a null value is passed to the method.
+- `of()`: this is used for creating optionals with non-null values and throws a `NullPointerException` if a null value is passed to the method.
 - `ofNullable()`: this method can be used to create an optional if we’re not sure if the value passed is null or not.